Tsakunelson/logistic-regression/README.md

 This repository consists of:

 - A Jupyter Notebook with Results displayed
-- The corresponging python 3.6 file
+- The corresponding python 3.6 file
 - The MNIST dataset

 Author: NELSON ZANGE TSAKU